 mercurial_keyring is a Mercurial extension used to securely save HTTP and SMTP authentication passwords in password databases (Gnome Keyring, KDE KWallet, OSXKeyChain, specific solutions for Win32 and command line).
 This extension uses and wraps services of the keyring library.

 The extension prompts for the password on the first pull/push (in case of HTTP) or first email (in case of SMTP), just like it is done by default, but saves the password.
 On successive runs it checks for the username in .hg/hgrc, then for suitable password in the password database, and uses those credentials (if found).

 In case password turns out to be incorrect (either because it was invalid, or because it was changed on the server) or missing it just prompts the user again.

-Passwords are identified by the combination of username and remote address, so they can be reused between repositories if they access the same remote repository (or the same SMTP server).
+Passwords are identified by the combination of username and remote repository url (for HTTP) or username and smtp server address (for SMTP), so they can be reused between repositories if they access the same remote repository.

 Install the keyring library:

 (or pip keyring).
 On Debian "Sid" the library can be also installed from the official archive (packages python-keyring and either python-keyring-gnome or python-keyring-kwallet).

 There are two possible ways of installing the extension: using PyPi package, or using individual file.

 and then enable it in ~/.hgrc (or /etc/mercurial/hgrc) using: